mfainstein/silicon-cabinet/README.md

 7. **Health and Wellness**: Create a simulated discussion between nutritionists, personal trainers, and family doctors to develop a personalized fitness and diet plan.

+## Examples of Actual Discussions
+**[Hiring Scorecard Engineer](./examples/scorecard-hiring.md)**: Explore a simulated discssuion aimed at creating a scorecard for hiring of a fullstack engineer.

 ## Advantages of Using Silicon Cabinet over Single-Prompt, Single-Engine Approaches